-1. Lecture method means it includes not only the traditional lecture method but a different type of teaching method that may be adopted to develop the course outcomes.
-2. Interactive Teaching: Adopt Active learning that includes brainstorming, discussing, group work, focused listening, formulating questions, note-taking, annotating, and roleplaying.
-3. Show Video/animation films to explain the functioning of various concepts.
+1. Lecture method means it includes not only traditional lecture method, but different type of teaching methods may be adopted to develop the course outcomes.
+2. Interactive Teaching: Adopt the Active learning that includes brainstorming, discussing, group work, focused listening, formulating questions, notetaking, annotating, and roleplaying.
+3. Show Video/animation films to explain functioning of various concepts.
 4. Encourage Collaborative (Group Learning) Learning in the class.
-5. To make Critical thinking, ask at least three Higher-order Thinking questions in the class.
-6. Discuss how every concept can be applied to the real world - and when that's possible, it helps improve the student's understanding.
+5. To make Critical thinking, ask at least three Higher order Thinking questions in the class.
+6. Adopt Problem Based Learning, which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyse information rather than simply recall it.
+7. Show the different ways to solve the same problem and encourage the students to come up with their own creative ways to solve them.
+8. Discuss how every concept can be applied to the real world - and when that's possible, it helps improve the students' understanding.